steffenad/SmartSubmeters_for_SmartHomes/README.md

   Smart Homes that providing owners with power usage analytics.

-  Task: To analyze this data to determine what kind of analytics and visualizations can be created that would empower Smart Home owners with greater understanding and control of their power usage.
+  Task: To analyze this data to determine what kind of analytics and visualizations can be created that would empower "Smart Home" owners with greater understanding and control of their power usage.

 ### Data Set:

+Abstract: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+The Data Set contains 2075259 measurements gathered in a house located in Sceaux (7km of Paris, France) between December 2006 and November 2010 (47 months).

+Size Data Set: 2075259

+Number of Attributes: 9

 Attribute Information: